rdallaire/bonsai/README.md

 ## Setup

-The following names are used throughout the theme for easy search/ replace and automation with [yo-bonsai](https://github.com/rdallaire/yo-bonsai)
+The following names are used throughout the theme for easy search/ replace.
+You can also use [yo-bonsai](https://github.com/rdallaire/yo-bonsai) to auto genrate these.

 `themeName` > `Theme Name`